torvalds/linux/Documentation/arch/s390/monreader.rst

 Description
 ===========
-This item delivers a new Linux API in the form of a misc char device that is usable from user space and allows read access to the z/VM Monitor Records collected by the `*MONITOR` System Service of z/VM.
+This item delivers a new GNU/Linux API in the form of a misc char device that is usable from user space and allows read access to the z/VM Monitor Records collected by the `*MONITOR` System Service of z/VM.